9 Reasons Why Women Date Older Men

 4. Older Men Generally Look for a Serious Relationship

-5. Older Men Have More Sophisticated Taste
+5. Older Men Have More Sophisticated Tastes

 When traveling, older men avoid touristy places because they know that they won’t get authentic products for the right price and they won’t be able to enjoy the scenery with the entire crowd roaming around.
-They understand "value for money".
-They are happy to sit in one corner where you have all the view to yourself …now that takes careful planning, timing and experience...and older men as experienced travelers, know that.
+They are happy to sit in one corner where you can have all the views for yourself.
+Now that takes careful planning, timing, and experience, and older men as experienced travelers, know that.

-6. Older Men are Pretty Good in the Kitchen as Well
+6. Older Men Are Pretty Good in the Kitchen as Well

-I love to cook and I am very good at it.
-But I am still always amazed at my partner because he can cook very well.
+I love to cook and I am very good at it, but I am still always amazed at my partner because he can cook very well.
 I find it very sexy when a man knows how to cook and not just a simple dish like boiled potatoes and fried eggs.
 I mean some dishes like beef bourguignon, potato au gratin, Indian curry, lasagna, and stuff like that.

 7. Older Men Generally Live a Healthy Lifestyle

 Older men also tend to have at least one or two sports that they really enjoy doing.
 They maintain an active lifestyle apart from the office.
 They like spending their money on things like travel and spare parts for their car or bike and not on gadgets and game consoles which the younger men are more inclined to buy.

 I also don’t find myself enjoying the company of younger men and talking to them endlessly because their choice of topics does not jive with my interests.
 I find their topics a little bit shallow for my taste.
-Younger men usually talk about girls, cars, technology and gadgets.
-Older men on the other hand can talk about politics, religion, sexuality, economy, relationships, food and travels which are exactly my interests.
+Younger men usually talk about girls, cars, technology, and gadgets.
+Older men, on the other hand, can talk about politics, religion, sexuality, economy, relationships, food, and travel which are exactly my interests.

 In my experience, once you start dating an older man the guys within your age bracket becomes either immature or too dumb for you.

-Some of my friends do not understand why I liked older men.
-Some people think i am a gold-digger.
-But no matter what people say i just can't force myself to have a fulfilling and healthy relationship with a guy close to my age.
-Either they are too immature for me, too boring or too serious for my liking.
+Some of my friends do not understand why I like older men.
+Some people think I am a gold-digger.
+But no matter what people say, I just can't force myself to have a fulfilling and healthy relationship with a guy close to my age.
+Either they are too immature for me, too boring, or too serious for my liking.